Revegetation

 Our primary weed species is the small leaf privet, followed by the large leaf privet and in the occasional frost free area, lantana.

 We never spray, burn or bulldoze weeds, you would be amazed at what you will find underneath.
-As an example, inside privet, depending on where on Sassafras we are, some of the seedlings I have identified that we will regularly find are;
+As an example, inside privet, depending on where on Sassafras we are, some of the seedlings I have identified that we will regularly find (as distinct from just occaisionally), are;

 Acacia maidenii